PSPDFKit/react-native/ios/Instant/README.md

 4. In a web browser, log in to the example app with the same user ID the iOS app uses in [DocumentsViewController.swift](https://github.com/PSPDFKit/react-native/blob/master/ios/Instant/DocumentsViewController.swift#L52), which by default is "test".
 5. Add a document to the server using the `Upload PDF` button.
 6. Select the document to view it with PSPDFKit for Web.
-7. Open `YourApp.xcodeproj` in Xcode
+7. Open `YourApp.xcodeproj` in Xcode.
 8. Add the following files from the this folder (`ios/Instant/`) to your project:
 	* `APIClient.swift`
 	* `DocumentsViewController.swift`